isralduke/portfolio-11ty/src/marketing-assets/private-school.md

 ---
-title: Private School
+title   : Private School
-permalink: false
+date    : 2022-10-27
+excerpt : Faith-based private school gets a plan to strategically market itself. mockups : []
 ---

 ### About the Client

 St. Luke’s Episcopal School is a small, tightly-knit, private school attached to St. Luke’s Episcopal Church.
 Seeking to become a recognized, separate organization, the school needed  a new brand for themselves.

-### Design Inspiration
+### Informed Design Decisions

 The logo is informed by the traditional Episcopal flag, in the colors and the graphic devices, such as the quatrafoil cross.